 A Preview of My How to Write Faster Series

 I’m beyond excited to take this journey with you all!
 Below is a list of all the topics that will be covered in this series.
+I hope to offer practical tips that can be implemented right away, for amateurs, professional writers, or otherwise.

 In this first post we will get a better understanding of what you should accomplish in writing your first draft, including identifying important elements and goals, as well as what isn't quite a important in this process.

 This post helps you understand the importance of planning and the role it plays in writing a book quickly.
+The better your planning, the more you can save time on your writing.
+Writing fast isn't just about your typing speed, but how you approach the project as a whole.

 Overwhelmed and don't know where to start building your skills?
 This is the post for you.
 This is where we will talk about how to identify your strengths and improve your weaknesses by learning some foundational skills that will enhance your productivity and keep you motivated and focused.